abhijithmuthyala/manim-projects/pragyaan/vector_line_integrals/scipt.md

 ## WhatAreVectorFields

-I believe most of you, atleast those from India, might have done this experiment in your physics lab where you take a **bar magnet**, a **compass** and draw a bunch of arrows around the magnet depending on the direction in which the compass points to at a certain point.
-You might have not realized it back then, but you've essentially drawn a vector field, loosely representing the magnetic force exerted by the bar magnet around it.
+I believe most of you, atleast those from India, might have done this experiment in your physics lab where you take a **bar magnet**, a **compass** and start drawing a bunch of arrows around the magnet depending on the direction in which the compass points to at a certain point.
+You might have not realized it back then, but you've essentially drawn a vector field - one that loosely represents the magnetic force exerted by the bar magnet around it.
 You've basically assigned vectors to points in space.

 ```
 BarMagnet